skunert/phabricator-bitbar/README.md

 ### Configuring which diffs to show for reviews
 In the config you can find a `reviewers` field.
 You can enter your own phid here to show every diff that shows you as a reviewer.
 You can also add a phid that identifies your team.

+### Configuring comment fetching
+There is the option to show the count of comments in the status bar.
+Phabricator-bitbar fetches all comments from a diff and tries to filter out comments from bots like jenkins.
+Additionally, we are trying to parse jenkins urls that lead to jobs linked to the diffs.
+Therefore, we have two configuration properties, `jenkins` and
+`jenkinsUrlRegEx`.
+The `jenkins` property is a string that should be set to the PHID under which jenkins is commenting.
+`jenkinsUrlRegEx` should be set to a regular expression that matches job urls that should be extracted from jenkins comments.

 ### Configuring the polling interval
 You can configure the interval at which the script is called by renaming it.
 Find more info on this [here](https://github.com/matryer/bitbar#configure-the-refresh-time).